mraible/mongock-docs/site/features/features-events.md

 [[TOC]]
 ## Introduction
 Mongock uses events as a way to notify the main application in which state is the Mongock process and eventually the result of the execution.
 There is a big different in the approach, depending on which type of runner is used.
 For spring applications, Mongock takes advantage of the ApplicationEventPublisher, which is provided to Mongock at building time.
-On the other hand, for standalone applications, Mongock requires a an explicit handler at building time.
+On the other hand, for standalone applications, Mongock requires an explicit handler at building time.

 ## Type of events